-Google Charts features and reviews of 2020
+Google Charts Features and Reviews

 Google Charts data visualization software provides businesses with a gallery of simple, as well as complex, ready-to-use charts to visualize data on their websites.

 Google Charts data visualization software provides more than 30 types of charts for data visualization.
 Although it serves a wide range of users, it serves developers the most.

 So, a chart creator would select one that gives their website the desired functions, look, and feel.
 Due to the interactive nature of these charts, businesses rely on them to produce engaging experiences on their websites.

 This software uses HTML5/SVG technology that makes it compatible across browsers and devices.
 So, website owners no longer have to bother about visitors messing with plugins.
 Anyone with a web browser can see their charts.

 Google Charts data visualization software uses the same source to populate all the charts with data, which makes it easy to switch between charts.
 This is particularly important if you haven’t decided what chart to use and want to experiment a bit.
 The software helps website owners in the sorting, modification, and filtering of data that comes directly from their web pages or databases.